 The Roots drummer and songwriter Ahmir Thompson a.k.a.
 Questlove‘s Summer of Soul documentary is revealing this event to the world.
 Thompson’s directorial debut made waves at Sundance 2021 with archived footage and firsthand accounts about the festival.
 Prior to this documentary, a lot of people didn’t know it existed, as the video footage lived in archives.
-A recent deal with Hulu will enlighten millions of people when Summer of Soul debuts at some point.
+A deal with Hulu means this film gets a change to enlighten millions of people.

 According to a Rolling Stones profile, the Harlem Cultural Festival was created by Tony Lawrence, a singer whose star began to rise in the mid 1960s as he took over night clubs with his blend of R&B and Calypso music.
 He began to use his minor fame for good, founding programs and doing civic work in Harlem.
 This led to a job with New York’s Parks Department, where he pitched his idea for cultural festivals in 1967.
 The city’s new mayor, John Lindsay, felt the initiative could help ease some racial tensions and appease Black residents.
 The first two festivals were relatively successful, but the 1969 event made major waves.